Page medically reviewed by Alison Hardy (Dip. in counselling, PG CBT), Senior Lead Cognitive Behavioural Therapist at Priory Hospital Chelmsford

 Below are some tips to help you with visualisation:

-- Remain in this scene for five to ten minutes.
+• Remain in this scene for 5 to 10 minutes.
 During this time, breathe deeply and relax your muscles, using the exercises we have already mentioned

 Mindfulness is a practice that allows us to engage in the present.
-Using techniques like yoga, meditations or breathing exercises, mindfulness trains us to acknowledge and control our feelings, emotions and bodily sensations.
-Practicing mindfulness is a good way of managing thoughts that might causing you to become anxious.
+Using techniques like yoga, meditation or breathing exercises, mindfulness trains us to acknowledge and control our feelings, emotions and bodily sensations.
+Practising mindfulness is a good way of managing thoughts that might be causing you to become anxious.

 Here are two exercises that heavily involve mindfulness:

-- Body scan: Combining breathing and muscle relaxation, body scan challenges you to focus on an area of the body where you feel tension and mentally release it.
+• Body scan: combining breathing and muscle relaxation, body scanning challenges you to focus on an area of the body where you feel tension and mentally release it

 5. Try some calming music

 Calm, soothing music can be a quick win when you want to reduce your anxiety and stress levels.
 Acting as a distraction from anxious thoughts, keeping us present and forming an emotional release, music provides many anxiety-busting benefits.
-The science confirms it too, as a study in the journal Psychoneuroendocrinology found that music can be “ considered a means of stress reduction in daily life, especially if it is listened to for the reason of relaxation.”
+The science confirms it too; a study in the journal Psychoneuroendocrinology found that music can be “considered a means of stress reduction in daily life, especially if it is listened to for the reason of relaxation.”

 Classical or slow and soft pop alternatives are often the best types of music to listen to, but find what works for you.